DJ Mehdi: Biography

-Mehdi released his first full-length LP in 2002 The Story of Espion, followed by his second album, Lucky Boy, in August 2006.
+Mehdi released his first full-length LP in 2002, The Story of Espion, followed by his second album, Lucky Boy, in August 2006.
 The popularity of cross genre hip hop into such areas as indie and electronic music, popularization by Timbaland and other labels from the United States in more recent years helped to bridge the gap between dance genres.

 Mehdi's single "I Am Somebody" was used in a 2007 American commercial for XM Radio.
-More recently, DJ Mehdi was part of a group of friends and DJ's collectively known as "Club 75" which includes Cassius, Busy P and Xavier de Rosnay (Justice).
+Prior to his death, DJ Mehdi was part of a group of friends and DJ's collectively known as "Club 75" which includes Cassius, Busy P and Xavier de Rosnay (Justice).
 In 2010, he launched a project in collaboration with Riton, a close friend, titled "Carte Blanche".

-Mehdi, being a fan of the late J Dilla, created a mixtape tribute entitled "Loukoums", which was released in 2006.
+Mehdi, being a fan of J Dilla, created a mixtape tribute entitled "Loukoums", which was released in 2006.
 The mixtape is based on the concept of J Dilla's instrumental album Donuts, released the same year.
-In regards to the mixtape's direction, theme, and concept, Mehdi stated:

-"Based on the DONUTS album concept, these are demos, out-takes and unreleased gems from various records I worked on before and during the making of LUCKY BOY, my next album.
-Stuff comes from MEGALOPOLIS, 113 DEGRES and SHEITAN soundtrack mainly, but some is older too.
-Hope you enjoy these rough mixes and un-polished sounds, as I pay hommage to 'one of the greatest minds to ever make beats': Mr. James Yancey, better known as JAY DEE, also known as DILLA."

-Since the death of DJ Mehdi in 2011, this mixtape (initially pressed in 200 copies for promotional and family framework) is now available for free on the Ed Banger Records' Soundcloud page.
+Since the death of DJ Mehdi in 2011, this mixtape (initially pressed in 200 copies for promotional and family framework) is now available for free on the Ed Banger Records SoundCloud page.